 Especially for women who have had their ovaries removed surgically, have had radiotherapy/chemotherapy or who go through the menopause at a young age, the addition of testosterone may be considered.
 For the vast majority of women, this needs to be given once estrogens have been adequately replaced.
 There are clear guidelines regarding the prescribing of testosterone and blood tests are required before considering treatment, and in order to monitor and adjust prescribing.

-In the UK, there are no licensed products for women available though myself and other Menopause Specialists do prescribe or recommend testosterone by using the products that are licensed for men in much smaller doses.
+In the UK, there are no licensed products for women available, although we and other Menopause Specialists do prescribe or recommend testosterone by using the products that are licensed for men in much smaller doses.